uddeepk/aoc-2020/day-4/readme.md

 Even though a virtual problem, maybe it is not the best practices to store the info if the reason is to just check it.

 Anyway, I'll work on it later.

+Also, note that the solution of the first part is not present anymore.
+I absorbed the code into the second part of the challenge.